aboood40091/Miyamoto/readme.md

 Release Next (Milestone 2 Alpha 3): (unreleased)
  * Now requires TPLLib, which is not included
+ * Removed all references to NSMBLib
+ * A couple of small icon changes
+ * A few bugfixes

 Release Next (Milestone 2 Alpha 2): (July 31, 2014)
  * Fixed a bug that prevented the Zones dialog from working properly